Kealthals/Salesforce-SFDCLoginHelper/README.md

   6. You could add this AHK script's shortcut to System Startup.

 Now the code is a mass, but it works.
 Refactoring.

+Release Note:
+V1.1
+  1. Add Reload Function to Menu.
+F9 also works.
+  2. Default Mode change from Browser to Input.
+  3. Help in Menu add descriptoon about reload.